build-on-aws/content/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 The second cloud resource you created was a Virtual Private Server running Windows Server 2022.
 The Lightsail service provisions networking services within AWS that support connecting to other services such as S3.
 The Windows Server instance includes AWS Tools for Powershell and by adding your credentials, you can access other AWS services.

 The `deploy_iis.ps1` Powershell script shows how you can use familiar scripting tools and commands to automate configuring Windows services such as IIS while interacting with AWS resources.
-Although a simple example, this shows how to implement a common DevOps workflow of deploying an application from an object store and automating the process with a script.
+Although a simple example, this shows how to script can implement a continuous deployment in a DevOps workflow.
+In future articles, we will examine how to build a Continuous Integration/Continuous Deployment pipeline to automate the delivery of applications.

 ## What’s next?